MazenGomaa/Blue-Robotics-Basic-ESC-hardware/README.md

 ## The EFM8BB21F16G-QFN20
 ### Where:
->The EFM8 is for: Silicon Labs EFM8 Product Line
+The EFM8 is for: Silicon Labs EFM8 Product Line

->The BB2 is the: Busy Bee 2 Family
+The BB2 is the: Busy Bee 2 Family

->The "1" is for: Family Feature Set (the 1s Fam)
+The "1" is for: Family Feature Set (the 1s Fam)

->The "F": Memory type (Flash)
+The "F": Memory type (Flash)

->The "16": Memory size - 16KB
+The "16": Memory size - 16KB

->The "G": Temperature Grade (-40 to +85)
+The "G": Temperature Grade (-40 to +85)

->And the QFN20 is for the physical component package type
+And the QFN20 is for the physical component package type

-### And here is a not so short snippet about this beefy tiny little bugger:
+## Here is a not so short snippet about this beefy tiny little bugger:

 ### Core: